John Rhodes (Canadian politician): Death

 Rhodes died in Tehran, Iran on September 25, 1978, one day short of his 49th birthday.
 He had been part of an official delegation to the region along with Premier Davis.
 While on the flight from Cairo, Egypt, Rhodes complained of feeling ill.
 Upon landing in Tehran, he was taken immediately to the Canadian embassy where doctors attended to him.
 While his condition was stable for a time, it quickly worsened.
 Despite the life-saving efforts of his Ontario Provincial Police security detail, Rhodes died at a near-by American military hospital.
 The attending doctors concluded he had died of a massive heart attack.

 Speaking to the media that day, a shaken Premier Davis said "Mr. Rhodes was a very dear friend of mine, an able public servant who served his constituency.
 And for those of us who knew him, he had a great sensitivity along with a sense of humor.
 He did a great job in three different cabinet posts."

 On October 6, 1978, Rhodes was given a non-denominational funeral service at St. Andrews United Church in Sault Ste.
 Marie attended by Premier Davis and other provincial and municipal officials.
 His remains were interred in the city's Greenwood Cemetery.

+Rhodes' death in 1978 was the last time, as of June 2026, a member of Ontario cabinet died in office.